JJMM/SafeKit/README.md

 ### Use source directly

 1. Copy the folder named DurexKit to your project
-2. in the Compile Sources section, find the NSException+SafeKit.m,and add the value -fno-objc-arc
+2. in the Compile Sources section, find the NSException+SafeKit.m, and add the value -fno-objc-arc

 We do not recommend using like this.